Dust off your sleeping bag! It’s time for the 27th Annual LREI CAMPING TRIP!

 How do I get there?
 The directions are below.
 If you need transportation, please let us know as we are working on providing transportation to ensure that everyone who needs a ride, can get one!
 If you have room in your car for other campers who do not have transportation please let us know.

 What if I don’t have equipment?
-We encourage you to bring your own gear, but if you don’t have any, we can provide rental options or, in limited circumstances, equipment to borrow.
-Our goal is to give everyone, every reason to come and enjoy the outdoors with our LREI community.
+We encourage you to bring your own gear, but if you don’t have any, we can provide rental options or, in limited circumstances, equipment to borrow from other LREI families.
+Our goal is to give everyone every reason to come and enjoy the outdoors with our LREI community.

 Directions to Delaware Water Gap Rivers Bend Campsite